 Why we have an adoption fee.

 The cost of taking in a rescue dachshund by CCDR, having a full veterinary exam done for each, making sure they are up to date on all their vaccines and rabies, spaying and neutering, dentals, if needed, and any other medical treatment necessary always exceeds the adoption fee that CCDR receives for them.
+Vetting fees have sky rocketed in the past few years and we've tried to keep our adoption fees affordable, but, it's hard.
 The modest fees we charge are never close to what cost we've put into that dog to make them ready for adoption.
 This is why CCDR depends on the donations of the public and fundraisers to enable us to help those dogs in need and to help re-home dachshunds and dachshund mixes and continue to do the work we do.
 By adopting you are helping innocent dogs get a second chance at a new home and the love they deserve.

 Adoption Fees for Purebred and Dachshund Mixes